 5. CULTURAL RESOURCES.
-Would the Project: a.
-Cause a substantial adverse change in the significance of a a.
-Cause a substantial adverse change in the significance of a historical resource as defined in § 15064.5 of the CEQA Guidelines?
+Would the Project: Image: Cause a substantial adverse change in the significance of a historical resource as defined in § 15064.5 of the CEQA Guidelines?

 5a.
 Response: (Source: GP 2025 FPEIR Table 5.5-A Historical Districts and Neighborhood Conservation Areas and Appendix D, Title 20 of the Riverside Municipal Code)